 When practical completion is achieved, or when it is certified by the architect’s certificate, the owner can take possession of the project.

-Practical completion is critical because the risk and responsibility for the project shifts, under the construction contract, to the owner.
+Practical completion is critical because it represents a real-world assessment and is the trigger where the risk and responsibility for the project shifts, under the construction contract, back to the owner.

 For example, see ABIC clauses D.3 and D.4.